EndPointCorp/end-point-blog/2010/10/25/spree-on-rails-3-part-two.html.md

 Some of my takeaway comments after going through these exercises:

-If there's anything I might want to learn about to work with edge Spree, it's Rails Engines.
+If there’s anything I might want to learn about to work with edge Spree, it’s Rails Engines.
 When you run Spree from source and use extensions, the architecture includes several layers of stacked Rails Engines:

 <a href="/blog/2010/10/25/spree-on-rails-3-part-two/image-0-big.jpeg" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5532069288049287234" src="/blog/2010/10/25/spree-on-rails-3-part-two/image-0.jpeg" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;width: 400px; height: 200px;"/></a>

 Layers of Rails Engines in Spree with extensions.

-After some quick googling, I found two helpful articles on Engines in Rails 3 [here](http://www.themodestrubyist.com/2010/03/01/rails-3-plugins---part-1---the-big-picture/) and [here](http://www.themodestrubyist.com/2010/03/05/rails-3-plugins---part-2---writing-an-engine/).
-The Spree API has been inconsistent until now - hopefully the introduction of Rails Engine will force the API to become more consistent which may improve the extension community.
+After some quick googling, I found two helpful articles on Engines in Rails 3 [here](https://web.archive.org/web/20100414171720/http://www.themodestrubyist.com/2010/03/01/rails-3-plugins---part-1---the-big-picture/) and [here](https://web.archive.org/web/20101112142245/http://www.themodestrubyist.com/2010/03/05/rails-3-plugins---part-2---writing-an-engine/).
+The Spree API has been inconsistent until now—​hopefully the introduction of Rails Engine will force the API to become more consistent which may improve the extension community.

-I didn't notice much deviation of controllers, models, or views from previous versions of Spree, except for massive reorganization.
+I didn’t notice much deviation of controllers, models, or views from previous versions of Spree, except for massive reorganization.
 Theme support (including [Spree hooks](/blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial)) is still present in the core.
 Authorization in Spree still uses authlogic, but I heard rumors of moving to devise eventually.
-The spree_dash (admin dashboard) gem still is fairly lightweight and doesn't contain much functionality.
+The spree_dash (admin dashboard) gem still is fairly lightweight and doesn’t contain much functionality.
 Two fairly large code changes I noticed were:

 - The checkout state machine has been merged into order and the checkout model will be eliminated in the future.
 - The spree_promo gem has a decent amount of new functionality.

-Browsing through the [spree-user](http://groups.google.com/group/spree-user) Google Group might reveal that there are still several kinks that need to be worked out on edge Spree.
+Browsing through the [spree-user](https://groups.google.com/forum/#!forum/spree-user) Google Group might reveal that there are still several kinks that need to be worked out on edge Spree.
 After these issues are worked out and the documentation on edge Spree is more complete, I will be more confident in making a recommendation to develop on Rails 3 based Spree.